sidgames5/excalibur/README.md

 9. Install the required python dependencies listed in the top of `main.py`
 10. Follow the instructions in `personalization TEMPLATE.txt`
 11. Enter the required API keys in `api_keys TEMPLATE.py` then rename it to `api_keys.py`
+12. Customize `config.py`
-12. Run `python main.py` in a new terminal window
+13. Run `python main.py` in a new terminal window
-13. Give microphone access to the program if necessary
+14. Give microphone access to the program if necessary